 The breathtaking Barranco de las Vacas is just one of those gorgeous, hidden gems.

-If you thought this was shot in Utah’s Antelope Canyon, think again.
+If you thought this was shot in Arizona’s Antelope Canyon, think again.
 This intricately carved ravine is located right here in Gran Canaria.
-Come see it for yourself!

 What is the Barranco de las Vacas?

-Barranco is Spanish for ravine, and there are no shortage of them in the Canary Islands, though as far as I know, the Barranco de las Vacas is the only one of its kind here in the Canaries.
+Barranco is Spanish for ravine.
+While there are no shortage of ravines in the Canary Islands, the Barranco de las Vacas is the only one of its kind here in the Canaries.

 This unique barranco is a slot canyon formed from porous volcanic ash and smoothed by water, giving it it’s unique flowing curves of colored stone.